William Hutchinson Rowe: Writing

 "Rowe's propensity for writing manifested itself when he was too young to seek an outlet for his literary product through any medium other than the children's column in the household paper," wrote The Druggists Circular in March 1910, in an addendum to his column "Profit from the Advertising Section".
 He wrote an article, titled "Problems and Opportunities of the Country Druggist", for the March 1909 edition of the circular.
 Further columns from Rowe included "Wooing the Summer Resort Trade" (June 1909) and "The Country Druggist: His Advertising" (December 1909).

 Rowe also contributed paragraphs to magazines and religious publications.

 The first recognized book Rowe wrote was the novel-style Shipbuilding Days and Tales of the Sea in 1924.
 He followed this up in 1929 with Shipbuilding Days in Casco Bay, 1727–1890.

 In 1923, Rowe announced that a history of Yarmouth was in the works.
+He posted an advertisement in the program for Yarmouth High School's production of Forest Acres, asking if people would put forth any historical records in their possession.
 The project, titled Ancient North Yarmouth and Yarmouth, Maine 1636–1936: A History, took fourteen more years to complete, covered 300 years of the town's history, and was "so thorough that it is still in print".
 The book contained 427 pages, fifteen chapters (plus a detailed appendix), was printed on antique book paper and bound in gold-stamped cloth.
 It was printed by Portland's Southworth–Anthoensen Press, based at 105 Middle Street.
 It was on sale for $5 at the time of its initial release.

-Although Yarmouth's heyday as a ship-building town had largely ended by the time he was born, Rowe had an affinity for the sea, for he was also the author of books on the town's maritime history.
+Although Yarmouth's heyday as a shipbuilding town had largely ended by the time he was born, Rowe had an affinity for the sea, for he was also the author of books on the town's maritime history.